Mandia12/Python-Challenge/README.md

 Then, a dictionary is created where all the values represent the lines for the final analysis.
 Some of these dictionary values access "zipped_data" via indexing to build the lines correctly.

-Ultimately, a new txt. file is opened in write mode and the dictionary is employed to write analysis into that file and also to print analysis in terminal.
+Ultimately, a new txt. file is opened in write mode and the dictionary is employed to write the analysis into that file and to print the analysis into the terminal.

 References: